Cost Segregation for Residential Rental Property: Complete Guide

 What Is Cost Segregation for Residential Rental Property?

-Cost segregation is a tax strategy that breaks a residential rental property into its individual components and assigns each component to the depreciation schedule that legally applies to it — often much shorter than 27.5 years.
+Cost segregation is a tax strategy that breaks a residential rental property into its individual components and assigns each component to the depreciation schedule that legally applies to it, often much shorter than 27.5 years.

 By default, the IRS treats a residential rental property as a single asset depreciating over 27.5 years (39 years for commercial).
 That approach ignores components that legally qualify for faster write-offs.

-• 5-year property: Carpeting, appliances, and certain fixtures
+Personal Property 5 years Carpeting, appliances, and certain fixtures

-• 7-year property: Office furniture and select equipment
+Personal Property 7 years Office furniture and select equipment

-• 15-year property: Parking lots, sidewalks, and landscaping
+Land Improvements 15 years Parking lots, sidewalks, and landscaping

-• 27.5-year property: The structural shell and core building components
+Structural Components 27.5 years The structural shell and core building components

 MACRS depreciation schedule four-tier classification breakdown for rental property components